 "Even wash that box-O-lettuce in the store that says it's been cleaned three times?"

-"Don't trust any corporation or corporate packaging when your, and your family's health and safety are at stake.
-Only takes ten minutes.
+"Don't trust any corporation when your family's health and safety are at stake.
+Only takes five to ten minutes.
 Like I said, wash and soak and rinse everything.
 It helps to buy some tools to make the job easier.
 That food soap I mentioned helps; it washes out cleanly, as it's just grapefruit seed and lime peel extract.
 I use two large metal bowls, like those used in restaurants.
-They're about $10 each.
+They're about $10 each, but you can use any plastic bowl, too.
 I keep them on one side of the sink, along with a colander.
 Seems like a bit of work, at first, but you can taste the difference.
-And the health benefits of not eating poison all the time are pretty obvious.
+And the health benefits of not eating poison all the time will be pretty obvious when your children grow up strong and healthy and intelligent.
 You'll see what I mean when you look at the water in the soak bowl."

 An intern who'd been eavesdropping poked her head over the edge of Bob's cubicle.
 "What about watermelons and cantaloupe?"